yodkwtf/python-mastery-101/08-Functions/notes.md

 - special operator passed w functions
 - looks for keyword arguments
-- gathers all the remaining keyword arguments after it is used into a dictionary
+- gathers all the remaining keyword arguments after it is used and turns them into a dictionary
 - can be called anything we want - `**some_name`

 ```py